IRWD Stock: Ironwood Pharmaceuticals Inc. (NASDAQ:IRWD) Is Still Worth a Bite

 Is the stock of IRWD attractive?

-In related news, Director, DENNER ALEXANDER J bought 175,000 shares of the company’s stock in a transaction that recorded on Mar 05.
-The purchase was performed at an average price of 10.01, for a total value of 1,751,750.
-As the purchase deal closes, the Director, DENNER ALEXANDER J now bought 250,000 shares of the company’s stock, valued at 2,500,000.
-Also, Director, DENNER ALEXANDER J bought 350,000 shares of the company’s stock in a deal that was recorded on Mar 03.
-The shares were cost at an average price of 10.02 per share, with a total market value of 3,507,000.
-Following this completion of disposal, the Director, DENNER ALEXANDER J now holds 500,000 shares of the company’s stock, valued at 4,780,000.
-In the last 6 months, insiders have changed their ownership in shares of company stock by 1.60%.
+In related news, Director, DENNER ALEXANDER J bought 75,000 shares of the company’s stock in a transaction that recorded on Mar 10.
+The purchase was performed at an average price of 10.54, for a total value of 790,500.
+As the purchase deal closes, the Director, DENNER ALEXANDER J now bought 150,000 shares of the company’s stock, valued at 1,545,000.
+Also, Director, DENNER ALEXANDER J bought 175,000 shares of the company’s stock in a deal that was recorded on Mar 05.
+The shares were cost at an average price of 10.01 per share, with a total market value of 1,751,750.
+Following this completion of disposal, the Director, DENNER ALEXANDER J now holds 250,000 shares of the company’s stock, valued at 2,500,000.
+In the last 6 months, insiders have changed their ownership in shares of company stock by 1.50%.

 1 out of 6 analysts covering the stock have rated it a Buy, while 5 have maintained a Hold recommendation on Ironwood Pharmaceuticals Inc..
 0 analysts has assigned a Sell rating on the IRWD stock.
 The 12-month mean consensus price target for the company’s shares has been set at $11.00.